paulo-fonseca28/c-data-structures-and-algorithms/README.md

 - [`huffman/`](./huffman): Implementation of Huffman coding for file compression and decompression, featuring a greedy binary-tree algorithm and bitwise file operations.
 - [`graphs/`](./graphs): Modular, flexible graph library.
 Supports directed/undirected and weighted/unweighted graphs, efficient adjacency-list representation, and practical algorithms for graph analysis.

+## Others

+- [`client-server_basics/`] (./client-server_basics): Basic implementation of the classic system arquitecture "client-server", in form of a basic calculator.

 ---

 ## Technologies